gatsbyjs/gatsby/docs/docs/how-to/performance/improving-build-performance.md

 One of the challenges as your Gatsby site grows is that site build times can increase.
 Longer build times can be costly to your team in several ways:

-- Longer build times can slow down your team by adding time to your CI/CD pipelines, increasing the amount of time to verify, review, and share changes.
+- Longer build times slow your CI/CD pipelines, increasing the amount of time to verify, review, and share changes.

-- Longer build times can cause friction with business stakeholders who want to publish content quickly
+- Longer build times can cause friction for business stakeholders who want to publish content quickly

-- As local development server bootstrap time -- which is roughly proportional to build time -- increases, local development involving changes to `gatsby-node.js` or `gatsby-config.js` takes longer, and it is more costly to pull down teammates' changes.

 ## Improving build times

-Some types of build performance are an iterative process: locate key problem areas, identify potential changes, test the impact of those changes on build speed, and ship changes that help.
+Improving build performance is an iterative process: locate key problem areas, identify potential changes, test the impact of those changes on build speed, and ship changes that help.

-Other types are more of architectural changes that require more in-depth work to ship.
+Some improvements require a larger architectural changes that require more in-depth work to ship.
 For these, it's worth doing a quick prototype to verify that the change will have its desired effect before embarking on a multi-day or multi-week project.

 While the best options will depend on the kind of site you have, some places to look are below